erizov/Professor/semester_4/lecture_19_distributed_patterns/leader_election/README.md

 ### Short Description

-A distributed computing algorithm that selects a single node to coordinate activities in a cluster.
+A distributed computing algorithm that selects a single node to coordinate activities in a cluster, ensuring only one leader exists at a time.
+Solves problems like coordination in distributed systems, avoiding split-brain scenarios, and centralized decision-making.
+Example: Electing a leader in a database cluster to handle write operations, preventing conflicts.
+Works by nodes participating in election process, with majority vote determining leader, and automatic re-election if leader fails.

 **Key Characteristics:**
 - **Time Complexity**: Varies